-Before you begin the OpenHire process please prepare your application in one (1) PDF document, in the order numbered below.
+Before you begin the OpenHire process please prepare your application in one (1) PDF document, in the order listed below.

-- Cover letter that includes a statement of interest and how those interests relate to the PACE goals and objectives.
+- Cover letter that includes statement of interest and how those interests relate to the PACE goals and objectives

-- A one-page description explaining why you are a climate expert.
+- A one to two page description explaiing why you are a climate expert.

 - Curriculum vitae and list of publications, including names and contact information for at least four professional references.

-- Ph.D. thesis title and abstract.
-Description of PhD thesis research (and other research, if appropriate), including general areas of expertise (e.g., regional modeling, drought dynamics, extreme event estimation, etc.).
+- Ph.D. and Master's thesis titles and abstracts.
+Description of Ph.D. thesis research (and other research, if appropriate), including general areas of expertise (e.g., regional modeling, drought dynamics, extreme event estimation, etc.).

 You will then be prompted to submit your résumé or CV as seen below.
 At this point